 The Museum café Sunday 11h - 17h

 Both Museum Gouda and the Museum Café are CLOSED on Mondays.
-Please note that Museum Gouda is CLOSED on the following public holidays: New year's Day - 1 January, Easter Sunday - 31 March 2024, King's Day - 27 April and Christmas Day - 25 December.
+Please note that Museum Gouda is CLOSED on the following public holidays: New year's Day - 1 January, Easter Sunday - 31 March 2024 and Christmas Day - 25 December.
+On King's Day - 27 April 2024, the museum is open from 1pm to 4pm.

 Work in progress